 Seasonal allergy can cause a stuffy nose.
 Boogie wipes will help you wipe off the runny or stuffy nose easily without causing rashes around the nose, usually due to frequent wiping off with an ordinary dry napkin.

 The best hack is, moisten the napkin as it becomes soft and doesn’t scratch delicate skin.

 8. Air Purifier

-Air Purifier is the best thing you can do yo your house if you have babies and kids.
-You have to make sure your house is smoke-free.
-Also, it will help keep the air clean in the house during the pollen season.
+Having an Air Purifier is the best thing you can do when you have babies and older kids.
+Make sure your house is smoke-free, with small kids.
+Air purifiers help to keep the air clean in the house, especially during the pollen season.

-I have this one at home and I highly recommend you to have it in your home as it will keep your house Odor-free and take away any post-cooking smell faster.
+I have this one at home, and I highly recommend you to have it in your home as it will keep your house Odor-free and take away any post-cooking smell faster.

 Last but not least, this remedy works best during the pollen allergy season.

 Changing bedcovers frequently for kids’ cribs or big beds are equally essential.
-During pollen season, bedcovers get pollens too if you have doors or windows open for some reason during morning times.
+During pollen season, bedcovers get pollens too if you have doors or windows open during any time of the day.

 Keep windows and doors shut at home and in your car during allergy season.

-It will take about 2 to 3 days to feel better. however, if you think your child does not have a pollen allergy, you should make an appointment with your Child’s doctor.
+Typically, it will take about 2 to 3 days to feel better.
+However, if you think your child does not have a pollen allergy, you should make an appointment with your Child’s doctor.